scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 10 minutes, requires a free hand

 Black tendrils erupt from your hand to bind a target.
 The target must make a Dexterity save vs your spellcasting.
 On fail, the target is grappled, or restrained on a crit.
 The Tendrils require a free hand to grasp, or else the target is freed.
 On each of your move and sprint actions you may pull or slide the grappled target 1 tile.
-The grappled creature can attempt to break free, but makes their Strength save vs your spellcasting roll instead.
+On their turn the grappled creature can spend 5 AP attempting to break free, making a Strength save against your casting.
 Any ability or effect that would cause them to move more than 5 tiles away from you uses your spellcasting roll for the save instead of the normal roll.
 If the target moves more than 5 tiles away from you the tendrils break and the spell ends.

 Add a proficiency die for every level above the 1st.